 In 2008, we learned that one of the goats we'd bought had been infected with CAE, a goat disease, and we had to put down several of our goats because they became very sick.
 Our family was devastated, and vowed that in the future, we would raise the healthiest and happiest goats possible.

 We started over with CAE-free goats in 2009, and our herd has been growing ever since.
 We now have over 200 Alpine and Nigerian Dwarf goats, and deliver over 300 baby goats every year.
 While taking care of so many goats is fun, and we love what we do, it takes a lot of work!

-We use the extra milk from the goats to make goat milk soaps, cheese, candies, and more to run our family business, Goat Milk Stuff.
+We use the extra milk (after the baby goats drink as much as they want) to make goat milk soaps, cheese, candies, and more to run our family business, Goat Milk Stuff.

 We work hard to take care of our animals in the best way possible.
-If you have any questions at all, about how we care for our goats or how we raise them or if you're wondering if they would be right for you, please reach out to us and we would be glad to help!
+If you have any questions at all, about how we care for our goats or how we raise them or if you're wondering if they would be right for you, please reach out to us!

 The Jonas Family